Dropship: United Peace Force: Reception

 The game received "generally favourable reviews" according to the review aggregation website Metacritic.
 Maxim gave it a favourable review, a few weeks before it was released Stateside.
+Four-Eyed Dragon of GamePro said, "Despite the fair controls, Dropship still performs with flying colors."

 Toonami, Cartoon Network's after-school action programming block at the time, reviewed the game in June 2002.
 In the review, TOM (Steven Blum) said the game "doesn't look too sharp, but it plays okay" and that the problem was he couldn't get beyond the sixth level; "it's driving [him] nuts."
 The score the game was given ended up being a ? out of 10, as TOM had not yet finished the game.